sergioB79/theForge/site/forge/content/forge/persons/passed/marie-curie.md

 SUBTITLE: She measured the light that hollowed her bones.

+INFO:
+Examines Curie as a relentless investigator who traded bodily safety for unflinching observation.
+Focuses on the quiet fanaticism of her devotion rather than myths of solitary genius.
+Interrogates how scientific progress disguises private violence, especially against the worker performing the work.
+Positions her legacy as an open door that still leaks danger into our present.

 To stand before Marie Curie in the Forge is not to praise her, but to witness what happens when a mind refuses to look away from a dangerous truth.
 You are not here for the romance of genius or the comfort of sacrifice; you are here to consider a life that treated knowledge as a necessity worth blood.
 Let the legends fall away.
 What remains is a woman who opened a door and then lived, slowly and irrevocably, with what came through.

 🔥 WHAT MAKES IT FORGE MATERIAL?